One day a device will do for newspapers what the iPod did for music. I haven’t seen it yet.

 Mark Fletcher at the excellent Australian Newsagency Blog does a great job of warning people in his industry about the disruption they face from digital technologies.
 In a since-deleted post he points to a

-ComputerWorld story about the future of ePaper, which the author says is “just around the corner”.
+ComputerWorld story about the future of ePaper.
+The author says ePaper is “just around the corner”.

 Just as iTunes has killed off record shops, a newspaper and magazine equivalent could reduce newsagencies to selling lottery tickets and bus cards.